edgelesssys/contrast/docs/docs/architecture/attestation/amd-details.md

 As described in [startup](#startup), the SP checks the signature of the ID block with the public key provided in the ID auth block.
 The common usage of such signatures is to know that a trusted party holding the private key has signed the ID block.
-Since the ID block is part of for example the [IGVM](https://github.com/microsoft/igvm) headers of the VM image, they're bound to the `runtimeClass` Contrast sets up during [installation](../../howto/workload-deployment/runtime-deployment.md).
+Since the ID block is bound to the `runtimeClass` Contrast sets up during [installation](../../howto/workload-deployment/runtime-deployment.md).
 Therefore, the ID auth block and the signature and public key has to be provided by Contrast, but the authors of Contrast shouldn't be part of the TCB.